FAQs

 • Strength work at least twice per week

-• Regular walking, cycling, swimming, or similar aerobic activity
+• Walking, cycling, swimming or similar aerobic activity on most days

 • Balance and coordination practice several times weekly